greeve/eportfolio/10_competency_h.md

 Information organizations and their staff are positioned to learn, adopt, and utilize these new technologies better than anyone else (Main, 2008, p.
 149).

-New and emerging information and communication technologies include mobile computing devices, 3D printing, virtual reality (VR), blogs, wikis, RSS feeds, podcasts, instant messaging, digital photo services, software as a service, web and computer development languages and tools, mobile apps, social media, vlogs, and mash ups (Main, 2008, p.
-149-158).
+New and emerging information and communication technologies include mobile computing devices, 3D printing, virtual reality (VR), blogs, wikis, RSS feeds, podcasts, instant messaging, digital photo services, software as a service and cloud computing, web and computer development languages and tools, mobile apps, social media, vlogs, and mash ups (Main, 2008, p.
+149-158; Rubin, 2016, p.
+175-227).

+Identifying, using, and evaluating current and new technologies

 ## Evidence